 You can buy a pre-made first aid dog kit or if you like, put one together yourself.
 Below find a list of supplies to always have on-hand.
 Also designate a particular and permanent place in your home for your emergency dog kit.
 Emergencies can occur suddenly and without warning.
 Timing is critical!
-Knowing what to do (and what not to do: see Human Medications Safe for Dogs) and having quick access to emergency supplies could be the difference in saving your Schnauzer's life.
+Knowing what to do and what not to do, and having quick access to emergency supplies could be the difference in saving your Schnauzer's life.

 If you would like to make your own dog first aid kit for your Miniature Schnauzer so you are better prepared to handle a minor dog injury or a pet emergency, assemble together the following items in a plastic storage bin or box: